|Pilgrim Way Ministries

 Grace Baptist Church was started in the providence of God in 1973 on the northern end of Smyrna, meeting in a old building that no longer

 Grace Baptist’s heritage is ancient, going all the way back to the Apostolic Age.
-Baptists and Baptist people are not Reformed, as we had our
+Baptists are not Reformed and did not start in the

 old groups such as the Donatists, the Albigensians, the Waldensians, the old Swiss and German Anabaptists, the Mennonites and Brethren,